Plantar Fasciitis Develops In Pregnant Women

-When a female is having a baby they are prone to developing swollen ankles, and trouble walking along with foot pain.
-Though, not many individuals classify that these symptoms could be a sign of plantar fasciitis.
+When a female is having a baby, she is prone to developing swollen ankles and trouble walking along with foot pain.
+Plantar fasciitis develops in pregnant women, and these symptoms could be a sign of plantar fasciitis.
 About 10 percent of women plus those who are pregnant have this complaint.

 When a pregnant woman gains weight in their first trimester, it usually puts more strain on the plantar fascia causing it to become inflamed.
 “The result is a sharp pain in the heel, especially after you’ve been sitting for a while or when you wake up in the morning” said Dr. Alan Berman, a podiatrist at Somers Orthopedic Surgery and Sports Medicine Group.
 The best thing that one can do to relieve this pain is to ice the feet or keep them elevated when sitting down.